 - Buy the Right Parts.
 It’s tempting to buy cheap, off-brand parts for your car, but this is one of those cases where spending more will actually save you money in the long term.
 At best, these cheap parts might not wear as well as name-brand parts, requiring you to replace them more often.
 At worst, they could damage your car, requiring expensive repairs down the road and possibly voiding your warranty.
 Make sure all parts and fluids you buy meet the manufacturer’s specifications outlined in your owner’s manual.

 - Use the Right Gas.
 If your manual says your car needs premium fuel, take it seriously.
 Higher-octane gas is more expensive, but without it, some cars will develop “engine knock,” a problem caused by uneven fuel burning, which can result in serious damage to your car’s pistons and cylinder walls.
-However, if the manual doesn’t call for premium gas, don’t bother spending extra on it; it won’t improve your car’s performance or lower your tailpipe emissions.
+However, if the manual doesn’t call for premium gas, don’t bother spending extra on it; it won’t improve your car’s performance, lifespan, or fuel economy.

 - Pay Attention.
 Even if you follow your maintenance schedule to the letter, that’s no guarantee you’ll never have problems.
 So when you drive, keep your eyes and ears open for any sign of a problem, such as an unusual noise, burning smell, or puddle under the car.
-Also, even if the maintenance schedule doesn’t mention it, make sure you regularly check your fluid levels, the condition of belts and hoses, and the amount of wear on your tires.
+Also, even if the maintenance schedule doesn’t mention it, make sure you regularly check the fluid levels of all fluids (such as motor oil and coolant), the condition of belts and hoses, and the amount of wear on your tires.
 That way, you can spot and fix small problems early before they turn into big problems.

 2. Heating & Cooling Systems